margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(apdd, $fontColor="black", $bgColor="green", $borderColor="grey")
 ```

-When a device gets the instruction to run an application (over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Orchestration Agent (WOA) interacts with the workload engines/managers.
+When a device gets the instruction to run an application (over a desired-state specified with an [`ApplicationDeployment` object](https://specification.margo.org/margo-api-reference/workload-api/desired-state-api/desired-state/?h=applicationdeployment#applicationdeployment-definition)), its Workload Orchestration Agent (WOA) interacts with the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model).
 That way all workloads needed for an application should get started and the desired state should be reached.

-In this stage the external workload engines/managers (Helm, Compose,...) are responsible for managing the individual workloads.
+In this stage the [providers](https://specification.margo.org/margo-overview/technical-lexicon/#provider-model) are responsible for managing the individual workloads.

 On a Helm v3 deployment profile, the WOA will instruct the Helm API to start the individual Helm Charts.